awsdocs/amazon-redshift-developer-guide/doc_source/r_stored_proc_log_min_messages.md

 ## Description<a name="description"></a>

 Specifies the minimum logging level of raised stored procedure messages\.
-Messages at or above the specfied level are logged\.
+Messages at or above the specified level are logged\.
 The default is LOG \(all messages are logged\)\.
-The order of log levels from highest to lowest is:
+The order of log levels from highest to lowest is as follows:

 1. EXCEPTION